skip to content

 Other

-Candidates for the PhD are reviewed formally on an annual basis, at the end of the first and second year (during the third and seventh terms).
-All first year students are required to participate in a review exercise, which involves submitting a progress report to be reviewed by academic staff at the Institute, who will then meet with candidates to discuss their progress.
-The aim of the PhD review is to consider general academic progress on your thesis, plan your fieldwork, and assess the intellectual standard of the report submitted for review.
-Following successful completion of the review exercise and at the end of their probationary period, PhD candidates can be formally registered for the PhD.
+Candidates for the PhD are reviewed formally on an annual basis at the end of the first and second year (during the third and seventh terms and at a proportionally later date for part-time candidates).
+All first-year students are required to participate in a review exercise, which involves submitting a progress report to be reviewed by academic staff at the Institute, who will then meet with candidates to discuss their progress.
+The PhD review aims to consider general academic progress on your thesis, plan your fieldwork, and assess the intellectual standard of the report submitted for review.
+Following successful completion of the review exercise and at the end of their probationary period, PhD candidates are then formally registered for the PhD.

 Apply Now